loki3/loki-pl1/docs/Delimeters.md

 The core function l3.createDelimiter accepts the following options for how it interprets the contents of delimiters:

+* asValue:  Fully evaluate the contents and return it as a single value
 * asArray:  Turn the contents into an array
 * asEvaledArray:  Fully evaluate the contents and turn the results into an array
 * asString:  Turn the contents into a string